Non-degeneracy and uniqueness of ground states to nonlinear elliptic equations with mixed local and nonlocal operators: Introduction

-It is not hard to check that there exist a sequence of discrete eigenvalues to \eqref{equi1} with the help of variational arguments.
+It is not hard to check that there exist a sequence of discrete eigenvalues to \eqref{equi1} with the aid of variational arguments.
 Let $\Lambda_1$ and $\Lambda_2$ be the first eigenvalue and the second eigenvalue to \eqref{equi1} respectively.
 Clearly, one finds that $\Lambda_1=1$, because $u \in H_0^1(B)$ is a positive solution to \eqref{equ}.
 To derive the desired conclusion, it is sufficient to prove that $\Lambda_2>p-1$, which then indicates that $\Lambda_1<p-1<\Lambda_2$.
 For this, we shall argue by contradiction that $\Lambda_2 \leq p-1$.
 Let $w_2 \in H_{0,nr}^1(B)$ be an eigenfunction to \eqref{equi1} corresponding to $\Lambda_2$.
 Since $w_2 \in H_{0,nr}^1(B)$, then we can construct an eigenfunction to \eqref{equi1} corresponding to $\Lambda_2$, which is antisymmetric with respect to the reflection at certain hyperplane containing the origin.
-Later on, we principally make use of a Picone type identity concerning antisymmetric functions to rules out the existence of antisymmetric eigenfunctions to \eqref{equi1} corresponding to $\Lambda_2$ provided $\Lambda_2 \leq p-1$.
-Therefore, the desired conclusion follows.
+Later on, we principally make use of a Picone type identity concerning antisymmetric functions to rule out the existence of antisymmetric eigenfunctions to \eqref{equi1} corresponding to $\Lambda_2$ provided $\Lambda_2 \leq p-1$.
+Therefore, we reach a contradiction and the desired conclusion follows.
 Consequently, we obtain the following result.

 \begin{thm} Let $N \geq 2$, $0<s<1$, $\lambda>-\lambda_1$ and $2<p<2^*$.
 Let $u \in H^1_0(B)$ be a ground state to \eqref{equ}.
 Then it is non-degenerate in $H^1_0(B)$, i.e. the following linearized equation only has the trivial solution $w=0$ in $H^1_0(B)$,